Things to do in Bangkok with Kids

 Dinner at Sala Rim Naam

-To celebrate the end of our Bangkok family vacation, we treated the family to dinner and a show at the Mandarin Oriental’s famous Sala Rim Naam restaurant.
+For a fun evening and some great food, take the family to dinner and a show at the Mandarin Oriental’s famous Sala Rim Naam restaurant.

 Located on the banks of the Chao Praya River, Sala Rim Naam is renowned for dishing up some of the best Thai food in Bangkok.